Judge rejects 'Bachelor' star's fatal accident law challenge

 Soules became a television reality show celebrity after appearing on the ABC network's "The Bachelorette" in 2014 and played the starring role in the network's "The Bachelor" in 2015.
 He also was chosen to be one of 12 celebrity competitors on "Dancing With The Stars" in that year but was eliminated during week eight of the competition, finishing fifth.

-One of Soules' attorneys, Brandon Brown, said in court documents that he may claim as a possible defense diminished capacity "based upon his then-existing medical condition due to injuries sustained."
+Brown said in court documents that Soules may claim as a possible defense diminished capacity "based upon his then-existing medical condition due to injuries sustained."

-Brown did not provide an immediate response to the judge's ruling or indicate whether Soules would appeal to the Iowa Supreme Court but indicated a statement was planned for release Friday.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.